-Check out the admissions requirements for your specific diploma before you apply.
-At the time of application each applicant is required to have:

-[v12]

 Check out the admissions requirements for your specific diploma before you apply, to find out if you meet our English requirement.

 Applicants with an insufficient level or grade based on the type of diploma must take a English language proficiency test in order to qualify for the programme.
-We advise applicants to schedule the test on time, as the results must be handed in by the 1st of April at the latest and it can sometimes take several weeks to get your test scores.
+We advise applicants to schedule the test on time, as the results must be handed in by 15 March at the latest and it can sometimes take several weeks to get your test scores.

 IBA is classified as a Numerus Fixus programme.
 You can only apply for two Numerus Fixus programmes in the Netherlands.
 Numerus fixus means: